• Skip to primary navigation

 Notes

-If you’ve tried this recipe, please leave a comment or tip for others below.
-I'd love to know how you’ve made it your own!
+If you’ve tried these vegan Christmas mince pies, please leave a comment or tip for others below.
+I'd love to know how you’ve made them your own!

 Follow Vancouver with Love on Instagram, Pinterest and Facebook!